mm-camelcase/k8s-devenv/README.md

 ### Debugging code

-To deploy a service in debug mode, run...
+To deploy a service in debug mode, run:

 ```shell
 skaffold debug
 ```

-The deploy will automatically set up a port foward for debugging on port `5005`

-Configure your debugger as a remote JVM debugger (e.g. in IntelliJ)...
+The deploy will automatically set up a port foward for debugging on port `5005`.
+Configure your debugger as a remote JVM debugger (e.g. in IntelliJ):

 ![debugger](images/debugger.jpg)

 ### Update the cluster

-Run the setup script again to update services to the latest available versions
+To update services to the latest available versions, simply run the setup script again.
+Since the script is idempotent, it will redeploy or update without causing conflicts.

 ### Delete the cluster

-The setup script is idempotent, but if you want to remove all traces of your cluster and start again you can run...
+The setup script is idempotent, but if you want to remove all traces of your cluster and start over, you can run:

 ```shell
 minikube delete